 - In a measuring jug, combine flour and baking soda.
 Set aside.

-- Let the dough cool to room temperature, then form into a ball and wrap with plastic wrap.
-Let sit in a cool space for at least overnight.
+- Let the dough cool to room temperature, then shape it into a ball and wrap it with plastic wrap.
+Refrigerate for 20-30 minutes.

 - Preheat oven to 350 degrees F. Divide dough into four parts and roll each into a 1/2-inch thick log.
 Cut each log into 8 pieces and roll them into a small ball.
 Place balls on a parchment paper-lined baking sheet.

 - Bake in the lover half of the oven for 10-12 minutes.
 Remove the baking sheet from the oven and immediately transfer cookies to a cooling rack.
 Let cookies cool to room temperature.